tsgates/arch-wiki-markdown/wiki/Arch64_FAQ.md

 Can I upgrade/switch my system from i686 to x86_64 without reinstalling?
 ------------------------------------------------------------------------

+No. Strictly speaking any kind of migration implies that all packages or nearly all packages must be reinstalled for the newer architecture.
-No. However a forum thread has been created here which outlines steps taken to successfully migrate an install from 32 to 64 bit without losing any configs/settings/data.
+However, it is possible to move your system without performing a fresh install, and even from within your current installation.
+A forum thread has been created here which outlines steps taken to successfully migrate an install from 32 to 64 bit without losing any configurations/settings/data.
 Note: A large external hard drive was used for the transfer.

 However, you can also start the system with the Arch64 installation CD, mount the disk, backup anything you may want to keep that is not a